In traditional business, we expect ourselves to be analytical and rational.

 I certainly do.
-Whatever intuition you have, I encourage you to tune in and let it help you along your journey to business success.
+Whatever intuition you have, I encourage you to tune in.
+Let it help you along your journey to business success.

-Intuition may be a quick process, but it is learned over years of living.
-It can be a strong weapon once you learn how to use it properly and discern what is fear or excitement and what is warning or encouragement.
+Years of living contribute to the learned process of intuition.
+It can be a strong weapon once you learn how to use it properly.
+And discern what is fear or excitement and what is warning or encouragement.

-Trust that your gut is truthful, give yourself the space to work it all out, and the benefits of this sort of listening will pay off immensely.
-Trusting ourselves and others allows us access to more points of view and information, giving us the best shot at success.
+Trust that your gut is truthful.
+Give yourself the space to work it all out.
+The benefits of this sort of listening will pay off immensely.
+Trusting ourselves and others allows us access to more points of view and information.
+Giving us the best shot at success.

 I love this Ted Talk by Cameo Gore on Intuition.
 Watch it and let me know what you think.